jonagill/Deckard/README.md

 There are lots of great existing tools for generating card assets, including [nanDECK](https://www.nandeck.com/), [Component Studio](https://component.studio/), [Squib](https://github.com/andymeneely/squib), [Cocktail](https://cocktail.software/download/), and [InDesign data merge](https://helpx.adobe.com/indesign/using/data-merge.html), but if you are most comfortable building out layouts in Unity, you might want to give Deckard a try!

-Deckard is designed to be used an an editor tool only, and is not optimized or designed for use in builds or runtime gameplay.
+Deckard is designed to be used as an editor tool only, and is not optimized or designed for use in builds or runtime gameplay.

 ## Features
 * Combine card data from CSVs with Unity UI prefabs to generate decks of cards